graphql/graphql-spec/spec/Section 5 -- Validation.md

 fragment unionWithObjectFragment on Dog {
   ...catOrDogNameFragment
 }

+fragment intersectionWithObjectFragment on FriendlySmallAnimal {
+  ...catOrDogNameFragment
+}
 ```

-is valid because {Dog} is a member of the {CatOrDog} union.
-It is worth noting
+is valid because {Dog} is a member of the {CatOrDog} union and
-that if one inspected the contents of the {CatOrDogNameFragment} you could note
+{FriendlySmallAnimal} intersection.
+It is worth noting that if one inspected the
+contents of the {CatOrDogNameFragment} you could note that no valid results
-that no valid results would ever be returned.
-However we do not specify this as
+would ever be returned.
+However we do not specify this as invalid because we
-invalid because we only consider the fragment declaration, not its body.
+only consider the fragment declaration, not its body.

 ##### Object Spreads In Abstract Scope

-Union or interface spreads can be used within the context of an object type
+Union, interface, or intersection spreads can be used within the context of an
-fragment, but only if the object type is one of the possible types of that
+object type fragment, but only if the object type is one of the possible types
-interface or union.
+of that interface or union.

 For example, the following fragments are valid: